alphaPhantm/alphaPhantm/README.md

 ### Something about me:

-- 👨‍🎓 I'm a 17 year old (lucky forgiven) student
+- 👨‍🎓 I'm a 17 year old student
 - 🇩🇪 From Germany
+- 👩 In a relationship with a bautiful girl
 - 💬 Ask me about Algorithms, Data Structures (and everything related 😄)!
 - 🎯 Focusing on Algorithms and Backend
 - 📅 Currently working on my student research project